 Disclosing use of cameras

-From our experience, we can truly say that it does affect the experience of the showing
+From our experience, we can truly say cameras do affect the experience of the showing negatively

 Legally speaking, a seller should also get written consent from the buyers to make sure they know they are being seen and heard during their showing.